 With over 1 million entrepreneurs who sell using Shopify and almost a 20% market share, it makes you wonder – is Shopify really that good?
-This e-commerce platform offers virtually every feature you need to create your online shop and run it.
-Plus, it has fantastic pricing plans and even an enterprise solution called Shopify Plus.
+This e-commerce platform offers virtually every feature you need to create and run your online shop.
+Plus, it has fantastic pricing plans and even a Shopify Plus enterprise solution.

 If you’re new to Shopify or want to know if you should switch to Shopify Plus, you’ve come to the right place.
 Let’s talk all about Shopify vs Shopify Plus, including pricing, themes, analytics, taxes, and more.